 Konmari Your Canine’s Clutter

-When you have a dog who requires their own toys, beds, leashes, bowls, and more - all while bringing mud into the house and shifting shoes and items all over the house, it can be just enough to elevate that overwhelmed feeling that we’re always trying to lower!
+When you have a dog who requires their own toys, beds, leashes, bowls, and more - all while bringing mud into the house - it can be just enough to elevate that overwhelmed feeling that we’re always trying to lower!
 To go along with our daily checklist, we thought we’d delve deeper into the organizing side of being a dog owner.